Bass trap: Helmholtz resonator

 Other common resonating bass traps are forms of the Helmholtz resonator—such as either a stiff walled box with a hole in one side [a port], or a series of slats over-mounted across the face as a stiff-walled box forming narrow openings in the cracks between the slat members.

 Porous absorber bass traps

+The low-frequency performance of a porous bass trap is governed chiefly by its airflow resistivity and its thickness: effective absorption requires a depth that is a significant fraction of the wavelength at the target frequency, which is why porous traps intended for the deep bass are physically large.

 A bass trap generally comprises a core absorbent damp material, a frame, and a covering for aesthetic reasons.